Ashishk58r/Ashishk58r/README.md

 - 👋 Hi, I’m Ashish Kumar @Ashishk58r
-- 👀 I’m interested in Python Programming and its various applications
+- 👀 I’m interested in Python Programming and its various applications.
-- 🌱 I’m currently learning the django framework for Web Development.
+- 🌱 I’m currently learning the Django framework for Web Development.
 - 💞️ I’m looking to collaborate on projects related to Python and Django.
 - 📫 How to reach me: ashish.581997@gmail.com and +91857809453